 DCC & Control

-A short while after starting the layout I decided to convert it to DCC and I started with a Lenz Compact with an additional Lenz LH30 handheld controller.
+A short while after starting the layout I decided to convert it to DCC initially with a Lenz Compact with an additional Lenz LH30 handheld controller.
 All the track was rewired to the DCC track power bus, although I could still isolate the tracks in the engine shed – useful for holding non-DCC locos.
 I then upgraded to a Lenz set 100 with two controllers, which transferred over to Tedford when this layout was broken up.
-This system is simply fantastic.
+This system is simply fantastic and I still use it on all my other layouts.
 The main reason for changing was that I was having problems remembering loco numbers with the 2 digit limitation imposed by the Compact.
 I now use the first 2 and last 2 digit of the cabside number which is much easier to remember.
 The set 100 is also much more capable at handling multiple trains running.
 I fitted a PC interface as I wanted to develop the interaction from the PC.
 The decoders at the time were a mixture of Lenz and ZTC.
 The DCC system really opens up operating possibilities such as changing locos, shunting, banking and being able to make full use of the track layout.
 The track bus was wired with fairly chunky automotive cabling with dropper cables from nearly every section of track joined to the bus via 30 amp chocolate blocks.
 On the re-laid areas of the layout all the track was also soldered together.
 I didn’t take droppers directly to points but these were soldered at all exits to the adjacent track and worked reliably enough.

 Apart from the DCC track power, all wiring was done with solid multicore wiring as used in telecoms.
 This was all terminated on to ex-BT krone blocks under the layout and connections were then made as required between the blocks – as is standard telecoms practice – see the picture below.
 Krone blocks are the standard telecom connector as found in green roadside cabinets and telephone exchanges etc and are basically 20-way connectors on which up to 4 cables can be terminated on each ‘way’.
 In normal telecoms use they are arranged as 10 pairs (or phone lines) per block.
 I’ve not seen them used on model railways before but they work very well and are able to handle the high currents required for point motors.
 When I first installed the Heathcote indicator modules, I had problems with spurious indications, and this was due to the fact that I had used a common single return wire for multiple point motors.
 I uprated this return path to thicker cable and connected all the returns to earth and this fixed the problem.